ndannenfeld/QuantumNaturalfPEPS.jl/README.md

 # QuantumNaturalfPEPS.jl
-`QuantumNaturalfPEPS` is a Julia package for simulating quantum many-body systems using the PEPS (Projected Entangled Pair States) framework.
+`QuantumNaturalfPEPS` is a Julia package for simulating quantum many-body systems using the PEPS (Projected Entangled Pair States) framework via sampling.
 # Feature Overview
 - **PEPS Framework**: Provides a flexible and efficient way to represent quantum many-body states.
-- **Natural Gradient Descent**: Implements the natural gradient descent algorithm for optimizing PEPS parameters using sampling techniques.
+- **Natural Gradient Descent**: Implements the natural gradient descent algorithm for optimizing PEPS parameters using sampling techniques as described in [arXiv/2503.12557](https://arxiv.org/abs/2503.12557).
+- **Parallelization Support**: Designed to efficiently parallelize sampling and optimization across multiple cores or nodes.

 # Minimal Example